dekellum/rng-tsan-min-repro/README.md

 # rng-tsan-min-repro

-Minimized reproduction of a thread sanitizer issue involving c2-chacha (via rand_chacha).
+Minimized reproductions of a thread sanitizer issues (see various branches)

 Steps to reproduce with (rust/LLVM) thread sanitizer: